 Sulfur hexafluoride (SF6) is inert (won’t mix with anything) and non-toxic.
 It can do some surprising things even in small quantities.
 Except, don’t try these at home for two reasons:

 • You have to be trained in its correct use and handling

 • SF6 is quite expensive

-We’ve previously enjoyed this demonstration: Aluminum foil boat floating on a sulfur hexafluoride sea.
+Luckily we can learn from existing video demonstrations.
+We’ve also enjoyed this one: Aluminum foil boat floating on a sulfur hexafluoride sea.

 Plus, watch these excellent science demonstration videos next:

 • Demonstrations of the Coanda Effect

 • What happens to balloon animals in liquid nitrogen?

 • The Hidden Complexities of the Simple Match

 • Use a 9-volt battery to break water into its elemental components